 For new subdivisions, we will ensure the property is serviced according to the Zoning Bylaw prior to issuing site plan approval.

-When your site plan is approved you may apply for you building permit(s).
+When your site plan is approved you may apply for your building permit(s).
 Please ensure any subdivision block(s) are released before submitting your building permit application.

 Contact Building Services